 Medium-term priorities

 Providing precise and timely information on planned legislative work affecting procurement policy and its implementation, both for the legal approximation and the set-up of institutions in the field of public procurement.
 A comprehensive roadmap has already been adopted by the Government of Georgia on 31 March 2016, covering five phases of actions to be implemented during the period from 2016 to 2022.
-The Parties will further discuss the roadmap, also in view of ensuring the alignment of the Georgian public procurement legislation with the EU public procurement acquis as foreseen in the Association Agreement.
+The Parties will further discuss implementation of the roadmap, also in view of ensuring the approximation of the Georgian public procurement legislation with the EU public procurement acquis as foreseen in the Association Agreement.

 Intellectual Property Rights (IPR)